ucb-eecs251b/sp23-labs/lab4-pt1/spec.md

 that the output of this flip flop is QN, not Q. Make sure to check the ordering of the ports of your DFF between the different netlists.

-TODO: add a paragraph

 ***Q7: Estimate the CLK-Q time of your DFF for both the exported CDL and the extracted netlist from xACT.
-Include a screenshot (or the text) of your spice/otherwise testbench.
+Run the provided testbench and solve this question.
 State the load capacitance and rise/fall times you used.***

+You can also extend the given testbench to characterize the setup time of your DFF.
+The measurement can be performed by varying the D-CLK time in the testbench.
+If you start with the data launch well before the clock rising edge, CLK-Q delay will only change slightly.
+However, as the data edge draws closer to the clock edge, CLK-Q delay will
+exponentially until the data output can no longer be observed.
+In this lab, we will use the definition of setup time as the D-CLK delay at 1.05 times the CLK-Q delay.
+You will learn more about the setup time during the lecture.

 ***Q8: Estimate the setup time of your DFF for both the exported CDL and the extracted netlist from PEX.
 State the load capacitance and rise/fall times you